bounswe/bounswe2022group9/deliverables/CMPE451_Customer_Presentation_Milestone_2/Milestone2-Group-Review.md

     - Follow the user implemented
     - Make a comment implemented
     - Add to your favourites implemented

+ * Backend
+ In backend, firstly we need models since all the CRUD operations will be handled using these models.
+We created six models: art item, notification, comment, exhibition, user, and tag.
+After that we started to implement end-points.
+Implemented features are:

+    - Get profile page
+    - Update profile photo
+    - Get followers/follower count/followings/following count/favourites/comments/exhibitions/notifications of a user
+    - Get user/comment/exhibition/notification/art item
+    - Post art item
+    - Post comment
+    - Post favorite
+    - Search engines for user/art item/exhibition
+    - Started annotations but not complete

+  In addition to that features, we have written unit tests to test whether we implemented correct or not.
+On the other hand, we have created a lot of helper functions to make implemetation easier.
+You can check it out helpers folder.

+  As the backend team, we did all the things that we have planned to do so far.
+The project is complete except recommendation system, exhibiton feature implementation, and annotation enhancement.

 ### 2. List and Status of Deliverables